rangerTech24/net_scout/README.md

    ### - port_scan(ip, end_port)

-   ###### uses TCP connect scan to find open ports. --port flag is required.
+   ###### Uses TCP connect scan to find open ports. --port flag is required.
 Enter a single ip_address for the target using the -t flag.
 The -m flag is optional. -m indicates max port number you would like to scan up to.
 Example --> -m 500 will scan ports 1 - 500.

    ```